AishThorat/Delta-demo/README.md

 # Delta-demo
-This is  demo of delta
+This is  demo of delta.